MAD9137/f2024/docs/modules/week6/more-table-view-cells.md

 If you want to design a custom layout for tableViewCells, there are a few steps involved.
 You need to add custom `UITableViewCell` class and tell the tableViews Prototype Cell to use this custom class.
 Then, you need to create your layout in the storyboard within your Prototype Cell and connect the different UI elements to your custom tableViewCell class using IBOutlets as usual.

-The last thing to do is to make sure you cast your dequeued cells as your custom class type when your are creating the cells and, if you are using a custom height to your cells, you must override the default height in code, too.
+The last thing to do is to make sure you cast your dequeued cells as your custom `UITableViewCell` class type when your are creating the cells and, if you want to use a custom height to your cells, you can override the default height in code, too.

 ## Create a Custom UITableViewCell Class

-Look at the example below.
+Below is an example of a simple project with a TableViewController as the only view within it.

 ![UITableViewCells](/F2020/assets/img/MoreAboutCells_01.png)

-This simple project has a TableViewController as the only view within it.
-If we want to edit the style of the cell to use our own custom layout, we must go through a few steps.

-First, we select the TableView (Not TableViewController) and open the Size Inspector on the right to increase the cell height in the storyboard.
+To edit the style of the cell to use a custom layout you must first select the TableView (Not TableViewController) and open the Size Inspector on the right to increase the cell height in the storyboard.
 In the Size Inspector uncheck 'Automatic' and enter in a custom Row Height value.

 ![UITableViewCells](/F2020/assets/img/MoreAboutCells_02.png)